asunny72/blog/docs/baby/routine.md

 - Make incremental updates on the nursery to stream line our workflows
 - Call friends/family
 - Eat
-- Papa: race against oblivion to blog about what the hospital stay experience was like
+- Papa: blog about what the hospital stay experience was like

+## Nursery upgrades

+- Added baby monitor to enable Papa to leave baby's side while Mama is pumping
+- Added curtains for increased privacy and softer light
+- fan to circulate air to lower risk of sids
+- drying rack/bottle holder in feed prep station
+- pumping station sectioned off
+  - added timer so Mama doesn't need to do arthimetic to figure out how long she's been pumping for
+  - cable organizers to reduce clutter
+  - tablet stand to hold entertainment device at ergonomic height
+- Lots of pillows for nursing station - trying to find pillows that don't shift as much during feedings
+- thermometer that changes color once room falls outside of acceptable range -> at a glance judgement to decide whether room temp is okay

 ## Conclusive moment of first two weeks

 Pediatrician approval to let baby sleep up to 4 hours between feedings.
 Baby ended up sleeping around 3.5, as opposed to being woken at 3.
 This was a game changer for us.
-The extra 30 minutes made the difference betwen a full REM cycle of sleep or not.
+The extra 30 minutes makes the difference betwen a full REM cycle of sleep or not.
 Emotionally we felt a huge burden being lifted.

 We also now can start weening off of SNS, which gives us hope for even more sleep.
-We start to add in bath time as our routine is more predictable and we have more energy.
-Same with walks!

-Our head is above water, we treading steadily, and we've spotted where shore is.
-Hoping to enjoy the upcoming swim and finally get to solid land, which anti-metaphorically, is 6-7 hours of CONTINUOUS sleep per person.

 # Week 3